- 14 boat trips to maximise chances of Jaguar sightings

 Weather

 The Pantanal has two clearly defined seasons.
 The dry season lasts from May to October, and the region experiences little rainfall at this time of year.
 This is generally considered to be the best time for viewing animals and birds.
 The wet season runs from November to May, and much of the annual rainfall occurs during these months.
-Temperatures are generally around 25ºC, but there can be large seasonal variations and temperatures can easily reach the high 30s in the dry season.
+Temperatures are generally around 25C (77F), but there can be large seasonal variations and temperatures can easily reach the high 30s (around 100F) in the dry season.

 Is this trip for you?

-Although the accommodation used on this trip is of a good standard, you should note that we are in a remote area with limited access to luxuries.
-The trip involves several long drives on dirt roads - these roads are generally in good condition (although sometimes bumpy) during the dry season when this trip operates, but in heavy rain journeys may be significantly delayed.
+The trip involves several long drives on dirt roads.
+These roads are generally in good condition (although sometimes bumpy) during the dry season when this trip operates; however, journeys may be significantly delayed in heavy rain.

 Following a review of all our trips we have categorised this trip as generally not suitable for persons of reduced mobility.
 However if you are a regular traveller on such trips, please contact customer services to discuss the trip and your personal condition.